singnet/dev-portal/docs/products/Bridge/initiating-conversion/index.md

 1. **Approve Tokens:**
    - A **Metamask** wallet prompt will appear requesting approval for the specified amount of tokens.
    - You must approve at least the amount you intend to transfer.
-   - This step is mandatory, as it allows the bridge to interact with your tokens.
+   - This step is mandatory, as it allows the bridge to interact with your specified tokens.
+> Approve in MetaMask is required for the smart contract of our bridge to manage a specified token in a specified amount and facilitate its transfer between networks.
+You can learn more about it [here](https://support.metamask.io/transactions-and-gas/transactions/what-is-a-token-approval/).

 2. **Convert Tokens:**
    - Once the approval is complete, the **"Convert"** button will appear.